Distilling Aggregated Knowledge for Weakly-Supervised Video Anomaly Detection: Experiments

 \textbf{Analysis of Different Temporal Modules:} We study the impact of the proposed Temporal Aggregation Module compared to prominent temporal networks.
 The feature representations obtained from the I3D \cite{carreira2017quo}, S3D \cite{zhang2018s3d}, and CLIP \cite{radford2021clip} backbones are passed to the specified temporal module.
 The particular results are presented in Table \ref{tab:tempnet}.
 From Table \ref{tab:tempnet}, we can see that the proposed TAM specification outperforms other popular temporal networks in terms of the AUC score.
 Notably, TAM outperforms vanilla disentangled attention and multihead attention mechanisms showing its efficacy.\\

-\textbf{Analysis of Other Parameters:} In our work, we also investigated the effects of several key parameters used during training.
-The results of our experiments are displayed in Figure \ref{fig:studentabl}.
-We found that increasing the temperature $\tau$ used in the $\mathcal{L}_{nce}$ loss beyond a value of $\tau = 10$ resulted in a decrease in the AUC score.
-The temperature parameter controls the strength of penalties on hard negative samples.
-Small $\tau$ in contrastive loss strongly penalizes hard negative samples, resulting in a more uniform feature space and separated local structures, whereas large $\tau$ is less sensitive to hard negative samples.
+\textbf{Analysis of Other Parameters:} We investigated the effects of several key training parameters, as shown in Figure \ref{fig:studentabl} and Table \ref{tab:table_comp}.
+Increasing the temperature $\tau$ in the $\mathcal{L}_{nce}$ loss beyond $\tau = 10$ reduced AUC scores, as higher $\tau$ weakens penalties on hard negatives, while smaller $\tau$ enhances feature separation.
+The scaling factor $\alpha$, which balances $\mathcal{L}_{nce}$ in the overall loss $\mathcal{L}_d$, achieved the highest AUC at $\alpha = 7.5$, with higher values prioritizing feature-level distillation objective.
+Ablation studies on the maximum relative distance $k$ in $\gamma(i,j)$ showed optimal performance at $k = 25$, balancing attention model complexity and generalization to higher number of segments.
+Similarly, $\delta = 0.9$ yielded the best results for assigning class-based labels to the segment-level features in feature-level distillation objective.
 In Table \ref{tab:table_comp}, we also compare the impact of various key components of our framework like TAM, the bi-level distillation objective, and the pseudo-label refinement.
 The results highlight the importance of each component and show that all the mentioned components are crucial towards achieving optimal performance.